Abhinav-26/MLOps-Internship/README.md

 # MLOps-Internship
 In this repository I have put down all the Project which I did during my MLOps Internship from LinuxWorld Informatics Pvt Ltd under the mentorship of World Record Holder <a href="https://www.linkedin.com/in/vimaldaga/">Mr. Vimal Daga sir</a>.
+The intension of creating this it to ease the task of viewers if interested in knowing the projects I did during this Internship.
+Also to know the contents which I studied throughout the internship <a href="http://www.lwindia.com/Onlinesummertrainingprogram-mlops.php">Click Here</a>.

 <strong>Minor Project-1</strong><br>
 In this Minor-Project, I have created an Automated System implementing the concepts of branching and merging of Git/GitHub with Jenkins.
 To see the details of the Project and demonstration video <a href="https://github.com/Abhinav-26/DevOps-Integration/tree/master/DevOps%20Project-4">Click Here</a>.<br>